maartenl/Land-of-Karchan/README.md

 * scripts - php scripts
 * sqlscripts - database scripts
 * karchanangular - angular app for a user to change the settings

+* karchanpersonal - a WAR wrapper for karchanagular
+* karchananimations - a WAR wrapper for animations
+* karchandocs - a WAR wrapper for javadocs
+* karchanimages - a WAR wrapper for images
+* karchanscripts - a WAR wrapper for javascript files
+* karchansound - a WAR wrapper for sound files
+* karchantest - a REST testing project, uses RestAssured.